 What Queen Is Fighting For!

 - Community Protection: In District 8, the crime rate has increased significantly, and police brutality is a social issue that is still going on in Black/Brown communities.
-The first step is to DEFUND the police, and create a Community Protection in our community.
+The first step is to create a Community Protection in our community.
 The Community Protection will defuse situations /disputes with proper training and offer support services for the community.

 - End Qualified Immunity.